 Warm colour scheme

-If your wood floor has warm undertones, then you can use any warm colour for the wall to really make your room cozy.
-Not only will you gain a cozy space perfect for any bedroom or lounge, but your furniture will need the same attention to detail.
+If your wood floor has warm undertones, then you can use any warm colour for the wall to really make your room cosy.
+Not only will you gain a cosy space perfect for any bedroom or lounge, but your furniture will need the same attention to detail.

 Cool colour scheme